shabib87/SHBinarySearchForRange/README.md

 ## Contact

-Share feedbacks and ideas to imrpove this project, I would love to hear them out.
+Share feedbacks and ideas to improve this project, I would love to hear them out.
 I would also greatly appreciate if you follow me on [@shabib_hossain](https://twitter.com/shabib_hossain).

 ## License